If you have not yet signed up for the ACE CPT certification, receive a big discount here.

-Self-efficacy in the realms of exercise is the belief someone has in their own ability to successfully complete a program of exercise.
+Self-efficacy in exercise is the belief someone has in their ability to successfully complete a program of exercise.
 It is seen as the strongest and most consistent of the psychological correlations of physical activity behavior.

-We have a circular relationship between behavior change and self-efficacy, such that someone’s self-efficacy is related to whether they will participate in an activity, and someone’s participation in activity influence their level of self-efficacy.
+We have a circular relationship between behavior change and self-efficacy, such that someone’s self-efficacy is related to whether they will participate in an activity, and someone’s participation in an activity influences their level of self-efficacy.

 The sources of self-efficacy that exist for people are going to be the things such as:

 - Past performance experiences – an influential source of self-efficacy info.
-Trainers should ask about the previous experiences had with exercise, facilities, and personal trainers in general.
+Trainers should ask about their previous experiences with exercise, facilities, and personal trainers in general.

-- Vicarious experiences – this is an important part for clients new to exercise and who has little previous experience with supervised programs.
+- Vicarious experiences – this is important for clients new to exercise who have little previous experience with supervised programs.

-- Verbal persuasion – this happens in the form of feedback and encouragement coming from the teaching professional.
-Statements will improve this self-efficacy if they come from a source that is credible, respected, and knowledgeable.
+- Verbal persuasion – it happens in the form of feedback and encouragement from the teaching professional.
+Statements will improve this self-efficacy if they come from a credible, respected, and knowledgeable source.

-- Physiological state appraisals – when these are related to exercise participation, they are quite valuable as they look at the state the client is in, in terms of emotional arousal, pain, and fatigue levels.
-These appraisals may lead to judgements regarding their ability to complete their exercise well.
+- Physiological state appraisals – when these are related to exercise participation, they are quite valuable as they look at the state the client is in regarding emotional arousal, pain, and fatigue levels.
+These appraisals may lead to judgments regarding their ability to complete their exercise well.

-- Emotional state and mood appraisals – negative mood states and beliefs in emotions associated with exercise like fear, anxiety, anger, and other things are related to reductions in self-efficacy and lower participation levels.
+- Emotional state and mood appraisals – negative mood states and beliefs in emotions associated with exercises, like fear, anxiety, anger, and other things, are related to reduced self-efficacy and lower participation levels.

 - Imaginal experiences – these refer to the experiences in the mind that are either positive or negative and relate to participation in exercise.

-The personal trainer should be able to design and deliver a program that sets up the client for success with these things in mind as far as self-efficacy goes.
+The personal trainer should be able to design and deliver a program that sets up the client for success with these things in mind regarding self-efficacy.

-This is the fourth and final part of the transtheoretical model and it refers to the balancing of the pros and cons that all people go through when they are weighing the decision they wish to make.
+This is the fourth and final part of the transtheoretical model and refers to balancing the pros and cons that all people go through when they are weighing the decision they wish to make.

 Lapse and Relapse

-Moving along the stages is not going to be an exactly linear process for people and clients will possibly shift back and forth between stages as they progress.
+Moving along the stages will not be a linear process for people, and clients may shift back and forth between stages as they progress.

-Relapse is the return to an original behavior like when someone was physically inactive, and this happens after many lapses.
+Relapse is the return to an original behavior, like when someone was physically inactive, which happens after many lapses.

-A simple lapse is just a slip that happens for a very brief time, compared to the relapse, which is a longer lapse and a shift back to a previous stage of some kind.
+A simple lapse is just a slip that happens for a brief time, compared to a relapse, which is a long lapse and a shift back to a previous stage.

-One important strategy for dealing with lapses is going to be addressing them prior to them occurring for the clients.
+One important strategy for dealing with lapses is going to be addressing them before they occur for the clients.
 The trainer should prepare them for the common things they see or know regarding lapses and their potential.

 Principle of Behavior Change

-Since many professionals are active on their own, they often can have trouble with relating to the challenges that people face when they have been previously inactive and are trying to change.
+Since many professionals are active on their own, they often can have trouble relating to the challenges people face when they have been inactive and are trying to change.

-For exercise programs, the goal here is to increase the healthy behaviors present in someone’s lives.
+For exercise programs, the goal is to increase healthy behaviors in someone’s life.
 Behaviors are strengthened when they are reinforced in some way.

-Part of the experience of learning is realizing the consequences of certain behaviors under particular conditions.
-The antecedents help in this part of the process, since they are the stimuli that precede behaviors and often even signal the likeliness of consequences of behaviors.
+Part of the learning experience realizes the consequences of certain behaviors under particular conditions.
+The antecedents help in this part of the process since they are the stimuli that precede behaviors and often even signal the likeliness of consequences of behaviors.